 Just 5 Minutes to great looking healthy skin.
 This Face Mask is for Normal, Oily, Acne/Allergy Prone Skin, and Sensitive Skin in need of detoxification to remove impurities.
 May help tighten skin and reduce pore size as well as clear up acne.

 Have a Sunburn.
 Spread this all over the affected area.
 Let sit for 10 minutes, rinse off and add the Remarle After Sun Lotion to ensure your burn turns to tan.

 Directions: Wash your face with Remarlé ® Face Wash, rinse and dry.
-Then take a quarter size amount of the face mask & massage into the skin using a scrubbing motion spread all over the face avoiding the eyes.
+Then take a quarter size amount of the face mask & massage into the skin for about 30 seconds using a scrubbing motion spread all over the face avoiding the eyes.
 Rinse after 5 minutes.
 Add Remarlé ® Tea Tree Creme to your skin for softness and to keep acne away.
 You can also use the blemish stick, blemish oil, or the Remarlé ® FIRM IT™ Creme or oil to help with scarring and attack stubborn acne.